by Cynthia M. Johnson, MA

 1/30/2009 DynaMed Plus Systematic Literature Surveillance.
 Available at: http://www.dynamed.com/topics/dmp~AN~T114698/Menopause: Kaszkin-Bettag M, Ventskovskiy BM, Solskyy S, et al. Confirmation of the efficacy of ERr 731 in perimenopausal women with menopausal symptoms.
 Altern Ther Health Med.
 2009;15(1):24-34.

-4/14/2009 DynaMed Plus Systematic Literature Surveillance.
-Available at: http://www.dynamed.com/topics/dmp~AN~T114698/Menopause: Archer DF, Dupont CM, Constantine GD, et al. Desvenlafaxine for the treatment of vasomotor symptoms associated with menopause: A double-blind, randomized, placebo-controlled trial of efficacy and safety.
+4/14/2009 DynaMed Plus Systematic Literature Surveillance https://www.dynamed.com/topics/dmp~AN~T900202/Desvenlafaxine: Archer DF, Dupont CM, Constantine GD, et al. Desvenlafaxine for the treatment of vasomotor symptoms associated with menopause: a double-blind, randomized, placebo-controlled trial of efficacy and safety.
 Am J Obstet Gynecol.
 2009;200(3):238.